Deep-and-Local/deep-and-local.github.io/_posts/2024-06-26-Asakusa-Mugitoro-Tokyo-Asakusa.md

 ## Shop Infomation
-Asakusa Mugitora has been serving our customers since the 4th year of the Showa era (1929) by the Sumida River.
-With the desire to have everyone enjoy a bowl of mugitoro, we have continued our journey to this day.

 <p class="site-description">
+"Asakusa Mugitora has been serving our customers since the 4th year of the Showa era (1929) by the Sumida River.
+With the desire to have everyone enjoy a bowl of mugitoro, we have continued our journey to this day."
 (Translation based on the official webpage)
 </p>